j-funk/js-dsp-test/README.md

 You can run these tests in a browser by checking out this repo and opening the file `fft/index.html`.

-I've added a modified version of the DSP.js FFT, but if you like you can see the original Mercurial repository by Chris Cannam (from which this is forked) [here](https://code.soundsoftware.ac.uk/projects/js-dsp-test).
+I've added a modified version of the DSP.js FFT and a Real-to-Real algorithm from FFTW.
+If you like you can see the original Mercurial repository by Chris Cannam (from which this is forked) [here](https://code.soundsoftware.ac.uk/projects/js-dsp-test).